OpenstackForkedProjects/openstack-tutorial/tutorial/openstack_overview.rst

     responsible of actual managing the OpenStack instances.
 It supports different hypervisors.
 More information `here
     <http://docs.openstack.org/admin-guide-cloud/compute_arch.html#hypervisors>`_.
-    The most commonly used is KVM but due to limitation in our setup we will use qemu.
+    The most commonly used is KVM but due to limitation in our setup (nested virtualization) we
+    will use qemu.

 glance